poshbotio/PoshBot/README.md

 > Detailed documentation can be found at [ReadTheDocs](http://poshbot.readthedocs.io/en/latest/)

+> See [Building PoshBot](./building.md) for documentation on how to build PoshBot from source.

 ## Quickstart

 To get started now, get a SLACK-API-TOKEN for your bot: